UVVM/UVVM/uvvm_util/doc/rst/rand_pkg_overview.rst

     rand_slv      := my_rand.randm(rand_slv'length); -- SLV is interpreted as unsigned

 The unsigned, signed and std_logic_vector functions can return vectors of any size, however the integer constraints are limited to a 32-bit range.
 Additional overloads for adding range constraints using unsigned/signed types are provided as well.
+The maximum size of these constraints is defined by C_RAND_MM_MAX_LONG_VECTOR_LENGTH in adaptations_pkg.

     * :ref:`unsigned <add_range_unsigned>`
     * :ref:`signed <add_range_signed>`